alpo-p/marketplace/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a web application intended to mimic craigslist or other similar online marketplaces.
+Note: the page is completely in Finnish!
 <br /><br />
 <strong>Features</strong>
 * Secure logging-in/out and registering a new user